nmcguinness/L8---OOP---Module-Content/README.md

 ---

+## Getting Started
+- Ensure a recent JDK is installed and selected in your IDE.
+- Use your IDE’s Markdown preview for `notes.md` and Mermaid diagrams, or view on GitHub.
+- Build and run small Java files directly in your IDE while working through exercises.

+> Tip: Keep a “bug diary”.
+For each bug you hit, note the cause and the fix.
+Patterns will emerge, and you’ll get faster.

+---

 ## General Directions to Improve as a Programmer

 - **Show up**: Consistent **class attendance** opens time for questions, feedback, and debugging together.